lirantal/pullit/README.md

 # Pull It

-Display and pull branches from GitHub pull requests.
+display and pull branches from GitHub pull requests.

 ## Installation